sph-mn/sph-sc-lib/readme.md

 the set routines automatically adapt should the values for size and content change. therefore, automatic resizing can be implemented by adding new "add" and "remove" routines and rewriting the content data.

 # i-array
-a fixed size array with variable length content that makes iteration easier to code. it is used similar to a linked list. the overhead is small because it is only four pointers. most bindings are generic macros that will work on all i-array types. i_array_add and i_array_forward go from left to right
+a fixed size array with variable length content that makes iteration easier to code. it is used similar to a linked list and can replace linked lists in many instances. the overhead is small because it is only four pointers. most bindings are generic macros that will work on all i-array types. i_array_add and i_array_forward go from left to right

 ## dependencies